Films

 • 1998 Wall Street Journal Editorial Ron Silver wrote in support of Israel's right to defend itself if attacked (in this case, by Iraq in relaliation for U.S. bombings),

-• 1998 USA Today short piece about the upcoming film "The Agency," in which Ron Silver plays CIA chief Tom Lenahan,
+• 1998 USA Today short piece about the film "The Agency," in which Ron Silver plays CIA chief Tom Lenahan,

 • 1999 Journal News (Westchester County, NY) article about him (and a nice mention of me!)